-This article was originally featured as a privacy and security advisory on DWT.com on October 21, 2021.
-Our editors have chosen to feature this article here for its coinciding subject matter.
+This article was originally featured as a privacy and security advisory on DWT.com on October 21, 2021, and also appeared in the AI and Faith December 2021 Newsletter.
+Our editors have chosen to include this article here for its coinciding subject matter.

 1 The OSTP acts as an advisor to "the President and others within the Executive Office of the President on the effects of science and technology on domestic and international affairs" and leads "interagency efforts to develop and implement sound science and technology policies."

 2 On June 2, 2021, Eric Lander was sworn in as the current director of the OSTP, colloquially known as the Science Advisor to the President.
 Alondra Nelson is the Deputy Director for Science and Society within the OSTP.